dotbrains/set-me-up-blueprint/README.md

     2. **`debian`** if on a debian-based device.

+    ⚠️ More on this in step 6 below.

 6. Use the installer to obtain `set-me-up` and your blueprint setup.

     ⚠️ Please note that [`set-me-up`](https://github.com/nicholasadamou/set-me-up) has **two** different _branches_.